 Like many other Christmas traditions gift giving is not original with Christmas.
 Its roots trace back to non-Christian religious observances from pagan holidays celebrated in Rome and in the Yule of Northern Europe.
 Like many cherished customs, modern society has added their own twist that adds or detracts to the celebration, depending on your viewpoint.

 Gift giving began as early as the festival of Saturn, called Saturnalias celebrated by the ancient Romans near the 25th of December.
-In a mocking way, slaves exchanged places with their masters and simple gifts of wax candles and pottery figures called “sigilla” were exchanged towards the end of the celebrations.
+In a mocking way, slaves exchanged places with their masters and simple gifts of wax candles, a gift card, and pottery figures called “sigilla” were exchanged towards the end of the celebrations.

 In the North during the Yule season, giving gifts were a part of Winter Solstice and the return of the sun.
 Gift baskets made from wheat stalks reflected its life giving qualities and fertility.
 The harvest was as much a part of this celebration as anything.